c0y0tl/asl/Akiba's Trip Undead & Undressed/README.md

 # Akiba's Trip: Undead & Undressed
 ## ⚠ Important information
 Splits should include the prologue and all the main and side missions that you go through.
+No automatic start.
 ## All Endings
 Autosplitter splitting prologue and each main and side mission for all endings.
 Timer stops automatically after the last split.
 ## Train Run